emanuelpalm/cloudproto/README.md

 The purpose of the prototype is to measure the performance impact of using several mutiplexed VBOs.

+Note that running the tests might take quite some time.
+Be patient.

 ### Usage
 The application relies on being run on a web server, and will not funciton properly otherwise.
 This is due to the library relying on XMLHttpRequests, which usage is blocked by most modern browsers when browsing locally.